Labour movement - contemporary

 Hold regular events and publish a newsletter, which can be downloaded from site.
 The site also includes a bulletin board.

-North West Labour History Group
+North West Labour History Society

 The group was established in the early 1970s to promote greater knowledge of the rich history of radical, industrial, political, social and cultural movements in the North West of England.
 It holds regular events and publishes an annual journal, which is aimed at the general reader and is the best labour history publication in the country.
-The website includes a listing of all previous articles and reviews.

 Socialist History Society